 Customers should be able to see all reviews as well as replies.
 If a customer leaves a negative review:

-- Reply to the situation promptly like a human, not a corporation.
-This shows that your company cares about customers and takes the time to respond to feedback.
+• Reply to the situation promptly like a human, not a corporation.
+This type of response shows that your company cares about its customers and takes the time to respond to feedback.

-Pro Tip: Use ecommerce tools like Yotpo to collect customer reviews and display them on your website.
+Pro Tip: Use ecommerce tools like Yotpo to collect and display customer reviews on your website.

 Show Personality With Social Media